aptise/peter_sslers/README.md

 	cd peter_sslers
 	python setup.py develop
 	initialize_peter_sslers_db example_development.ini
-	prequest -m POST example_development.ini /.well-known/admin/api/certificate-ca/letsencrypt-sync.json
 	pserve --reload example_development.ini

 Then you can visit `http://127.0.0.1:7201`

-Editing the `example_development.ini` file will let you specify how the package runs.  some fields are necessary for it to work correctly, they are noted below...
+Editing the `example_development.ini` file will let you specify how the package runs.
+Some fields are necessary for it to work correctly, they are noted below...

-`Pyramid` applications are based on `.ini` configuration files.
+This `Pyramid` application is configured via `.ini` files.
 You can use multiple files to deploy the server differently on the same machine, or on different environments.

-You can run this on SQLite or switch to PosgtreSQL by adjusting the SqlAlchemy url
+You can run this on SQLite or switch to PosgtreSQL by adjusting the SQLAlchemy url.

-If you run via PosgtreSQL, you'll need to setup the database BEFORE running `initialize_peter_sslers_db`
+If you run via PosgtreSQL, you will need to setup the database BEFORE running `initialize_peter_sslers_db`.

 roughly, that entails...